Do you offer virtual school programs or visits?

 What can I expect on the day of our trip?

 DuPage forest preserve programs ask students the big questions and encourage hands-on exploration to find the answers.
 Anticipate that your students will spend most of their time outside in the elements.
 We recommend that students dress in layers, wear long pants and closed-toe shoes, and bring water bottles.

 When you arrive, your bus should park in the designated bus parking area where available or where your guide suggests you park.
 Staff will meet you at the bus and lead you to your program.
 If you come in cars, your educator will meet you at the location designated on your confirmation letter.
-If you arrive significantly before your program begins, we recommend taking your students on a short trail walk or allow smaller groups to explore inside a visitor center while you wait.
+If you arrive significantly before your program begins, we recommend taking your students on a short trail walk.

 What can my chaperones expect?

-Your chaperones will be included in your group’s introduction, then will break into groups (three adult chaperones per 20 students) for the remainder of the program.
+Your chaperones will be included in your group’s introduction, then will break into groups (one adult chaperone per 9 students, per state health guidelines) for the remainder of the program.
 We will ask all chaperones to silence or turn off cellular devices during the program.
-Chaperones are requested to model appropriate behavior — listening to the educator, not pulling students aside for photos/selfies or having side conversations while the educator is teaching — assist the educator with distributing any materials if asked (handing out clipboards or trail sheets), and in rare cases, assist the educator with behavior management (by buddying up with an energetic student and helping to ensure the group stays together).
+Chaperones are requested to model appropriate behavior — listening to the educator, not pulling students aside for photos/selfies or having side conversations while the educator is teaching — assist the educator with distributing any materials if asked (handing out clipboards or trail sheets), and manage student behavior (by buddying up with an energetic student and helping to ensure the group stays together).
 Please inform your chaperones of their roles and responsibilities prior to arriving at the program.
 School program registration and per-student fees are inclusive of chaperones.
 (Chaperones above the required ratio will be charged the student participation fee.)